Preface & Background

 1. Research Grant Program

-Grants are awarded to researchers at universities in Japan and in Thailand and Indonesia.
-To date, the Foundation has awarded ¥9.8 billion in research grants for approximately 7,900 projects.
+Grants are awarded to researchers at universities in Japan, Thailand, Indonesia, and Vietnam.
+To date, the Foundation has awarded ¥11.1 billion in the research grants for approximately 5,400 projects.

 History

-In 1990, the foundation undertook an overall redesign of its programs, expanding the scope of its activities and establishing its commendation program.
+In 1990, the Foundation undertook an overall redesign of its programs, expanding the scope of its activities and establishing the commendation program.
 At the same time it was renamed the Asahi Glass Foundation.
-Since then, the activities of the foundation have focused on its grant-awarding and commendation programs.

 Milestones